-HOUSING
+AFFORDABLE-HOUSING

-CCI believes that affordability and attainability of housing are important local issues, acknowledging that the question of what constitutes affordable housing varies from jurisdiction to jurisdiction.
-CCI supports a broad range of affordable housing opportunities and local policies that promote such opportunities.
-CCI also supports giving counties authority to enter into agreements with property owners and developers for affordable housing as part of site-specific land use approvals.
+CCI believes holds that affordability and attainability of affordable housing is an are important local issues, and acknowledging that the question of what constitutes affordable housing varies will vary from jurisdiction to jurisdiction.
+The CCI supports a broad range of affordable housing opportunities and local policies that promote such opportunities.
+CCI also supports giving counties the authority to enter into agreements with property owners and developers for affordable housing as part of site-specific land use approvals.